-2.6 Signs of abuse
+2.5 Signs of Abuse

-- 2.6.1 All staff must be vigilant to recognise the reactions to abuse.
-Both service user and carer may demonstrate behavioural changes or show physical signs which may be an indication of abuse having taken place and may be recognisable by: - Withdrawal, depression, fear, agitation, anxiety, tearfulness, self-neglect - Visible signs such as bruising, burns, cuts, sores - Changes in behaviour for example mental confusion, frustration, anger
+All colleagues must be vigilant to recognise the reactions to abuse.
+Both service user and carer may demonstrate behavioural changes or show physical signs which may be an indication of abuse having taken place and may be recognisable by:

-- Fear of being alone with specific individuals - Loss of personal possessions with no rational explanation - Repeated visits to the G.P. or Accident and Emergency - Difficulty interviewing the vulnerable person alone - Poor physical appearance/condition, skin ulcers or pressure sores, unexplained weight loss or gain, reduced mobility
+- Withdrawal, depression, fear, agitation, anxiety, tearfulness, self-neglect - Visible signs such as bruising - Changes in behaviour, e.g., mental confusion, frustration, anger - Fear of being alone with specific individuals - Loss of personal possessions with no rational explanation - Repeated visits to the GP or A&E

+- Difficulty interviewing the vulnerable person alone - Poor physical appearance/condition, skin ulcers or pressure sores, unexplained weight loss or gain, reduced mobility

-2.7 Patterns of abuse
+2.6 Patterns of Abuse

 - Serial abusing the perpetrator seeks out and 'grooms' vulnerable individuals.
-Sexual abuse often falls into this pattern, as do some forms of financial abuse - Long-term abuse for example an ongoing family relationship such as domestic violence between generations / spouses / partners - Opportunistic abuse for example theft - Situational abuse due to pressures building up or due to challenging behaviour
+Sexual abuse often falls into this pattern, as do some forms of financial abuse - Long-term abuse for example, an ongoing family relationship such as domestic violence between generations / spouses / partners - Opportunistic abuse for example theft - Situational abuse due to pressures building up or due to challenging behaviour

-2.8 Protection
+2.7 Protection

-- 2.8.1 A range of actions need to be taken to: - Promote the safety of adults through reducing the likelihood of abuse - Ensure good practices based upon inter-departmental and inter-agency procedures and guidance are followed in the event of abuse - Provide support and, where appropriate, care planning in the aftermath of abuse for survivors and carers
+A range of actions need to be taken to:

+- Promote the safety of adults through reducing the likelihood of abuse - Ensure good practices based upon inter-departmental and inter-agency procedures and guidance are followed in the event of abuse - Provide support and, where appropriate, care planning in the aftermath of abuse for survivors and carers

-2.9 Prevention of abuse
+2.8 Prevention of Abuse

-- 2.9.1 It is far better to put in place strategies to minimise the likelihood of abuse occurring preventative strategies than to deal with abuse after it has happened. - 2.9.2 We acknowledge and implement factors which contribute to the successful prevention of abuse and neglect, including;
+It is far better to put in place strategies to minimise the likelihood of abuse occurring - preventative strategies - than to deal with abuse after it has happened.

+We acknowledge and implement factors which contribute to the successful prevention of abuse and neglect, including:

-- Rigorous recruitment practices (including volunteers) - Internal guidelines for staff - Training - Information for users, carers and the general public including encouraging awareness and usage of the Complaints Procedure - Attention to issues relating to the protection of vulnerable adults in Direct Payment situations - Commissioning of services and contract monitoring.
+- Rigorous recruitment practices (including volunteers) - Internal guidelines for colleagues - Training - Information for users, carers and the general public including encouraging awareness and usage of the Complaints Procedure - Attention to issues relating to the protection of vulnerable adults in Direct Payment situations - Commissioning of services and contract monitoring.